siakaramalegos/sia.codes-eleventy/src/posts/avif-on-cloudinary.md

 - AVIF transformations are slow
 - AVIF transformations use up your credits faster

+Let's talk about how to overcome those problems.

 ### Reduce delays for your users

 Using AVIF increases your transformations usage because AVIF is intensive to encode.
 This also means that it takes longer for the transformation to occur.
 It's noticeable with delays of a few seconds.